 Q: At what age does a rooster begin crowing?

-A: The age a rooster will first crow varies, but generally speaking, he will begin crowing at about four or five months of age.
-We have seen roosters not begin until eight or nine months, or start as early as two!
+A: The age a rooster will first crow varies, but generally speaking, he will begin crowing at about four or five months of age, at about the time he begins to look like a mature rooster.

 Also, if you DO have a rooster, and crowing is going to be an issue for you or your neighbors, all is not lost!
 The No-Crow Rooster Collar is a safe and effective way to reduce both the frequency and the volume of your rooster's crows!
 You may just be able to keep your rooster, after all.